gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b>organizationId</b></td>
         <td>string</td>
         <td>
-          The organisation ID, if a management context has been defined to sync the API with an APIM instance<br/>
+          The organization ID, if a management context has been defined to sync with an APIM instance<br/>
         </td>
         <td>false</td>
       </tr><tr>